-The Portage la Prairie Community Revitalization Corporation (PCRC) offers Revitalize Portage! grants to support projects, programming, events, or initiatives within the City of Portage la Prairie that enhance the strength and cohesion of the community.
+The Portage la Prairie Community Revitalization Corporation (PCRC) offers the Small Grants Program to support projects, programming, events, or initiatives within the City of Portage la Prairie that enhance the strength and cohesion of the community.

-This program is made possible with funding by the Province of Manitoba Municipal Relations.
+This program is made possible with funding by the Province of Manitoba Municipal Relations – Building Sustainable Communities.

-What type of projects will be considered for Revitalize Portage Grants?
+What type of projects will be considered for the Small Grants Program?

 All projects should demonstrate support of local residents.
 Projects should fit into one of the following categories.